RamadeviV11/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 5**
----
--- In the Student_details table, insert a student record where some fields are NULL, another record where all fields are filled without any NULL values, and a third record where some fields are filled, and others are left as NULL.
+---In the Student_details table, insert a student record where some fields are NULL, another record where all fields are filled without any NULL values, and a third record where some fields are filled, and others are left as NULL.

 RollNo      Name            Gender      Subject      MARKS
 ----------  ------------    ----------  ----------   ----------